Source: Stanton open to playing for Yankees

 "I've said many times, for a number of reasons, it's important for us to get under the cap this year," Steinbrenner told reporters during the MLB owners meetings in November.
 "It's absolutely a goal of mine -- to be under.

-While Stanton would bring an impact bat to New York, the Yankees also have no pressing need for an outfielder at the moment.
-Aaron Judge hit 52 home runs in right field and finished second to Houston's Jose Altuve in the American League MVP race.
+Although Stanton would bring an impact bat to New York, the Yankees have no pressing need for an outfielder at the moment.
+Right fielder Aaron Judge hit 52 home runs and finished second to Houston's Jose Altuve in the American League MVP race.
 Left fielder Brett Gardner is coming off one of his best career seasons, and center fielder Aaron Hicks logged an .847 OPS in 88 games this season while making a base salary of $1.75 million.